omraj0/omraj0/README.md

   </a>
 </p>

-- 🔭 I’m currently working on **Backend Development at Analytics Vidhya**, focusing on building scalable and efficient systems using Django.
+- 🔭 I’m currently working on **Backend Development at Analytics Vidhya**, focusing on building scalable and efficient systems using Django and GraphQL.

 - 💬 Ask me about **Backend development with Django, creating RESTful APIs, building dynamic full-stack web apps using React.js**, and **machine learning projects like Food Vision System**.